aws-samples/aws-serverless-workshops/WebApplication/5_OAuth/README.md

 Asia Pacific (Sydney) | [![Launch Modules 1, 2, 3, and 4 in ap-southeast-2](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/cloudformation-launch-stack-button.png)](https://console.aws.amazon.com/cloudformation/home?region=ap-southeast-2#/stacks/new?stackName=wildrydes-webapp&templateURL=https://s3.amazonaws.com/wildrydes-ap-southeast-2/WebApplication/5_Oauth/prerequisites.yaml)
 Asia Pacific (Mumbai) | [![Launch Modules 1, 2, 3, and 4 in ap-south-1](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/cloudformation-launch-stack-button.png)](https://console.aws.amazon.com/cloudformation/home?region=ap-south-1#/stacks/new?stackName=wildrydes-webapp&templateURL=https://s3.amazonaws.com/wildrydes-ap-south-1/WebApplication/5_Oauth/prerequisites.yaml)

+The stack creation process will ask you for a **Website Bucket Name**, specify a unique name for your bucket such as **wildrydes-webapp-<username>**.

 After the stack created successfully, open the **Outputs** tab in the CloudFormation console.
 Copy the **WebsiteURL** output value and navigate to the page with a browser window.

 On the Wild Rydes website, click the **Giddy Up!** button and register a new user.
 Once you have received your verification code, navigate to the **verify.html** page of the website to submit your code.
 From the login page, use your new credentials to log into the website.
-Use the application to request a few unicorn rides, we will need the data later in this module.
+Use the application to request a few unicorn rides, we will need the rides data later in this module.

 ### 1. Create the new List Rides Lambda function